-In the IPA firm's report on its consideration of the Postal Service's internal control over financial reporting, the auditor did not identify any deficiencies in internal control over financial reporting considered to be material weaknesses as of September 30, 2016.
-However, in its FY 2016 report, the IPA firm identified two significant deficiencies.
+In the IPA firm's report on its consideration of the Postal Service's internal control over financial reporting, the auditor did not identify any deficiencies in internal control over financial reporting considered to be material weaknesses as of September 30, 2017.
+However, in its FY 2017 report, the IPA firm included one significant deficiency from FY 2016, which was remediated in FY 2017, and two new significant deficiencies.